Doctor-Ducko/JokesOfAFeather/README.md

 Meg Griffin
 * All Heart cards score +200 chips

+Stewie Griffin
+* Levels up the played hand by 1

+Brian Griffin
+* Increases Mult by 1 for every card discarded

 ## Decks
 Family Deck
 * Start with all Eternal Family Jokers and +1 Joker slot